PokemonTCG/aviator-jekyll-template/_api_v1/sets_list.md

 pageSize
 : The number of cards to return (max 100)

+updatedSince
+: Filter on a set's `updatedAt` field by retrieving all sets greater than or equal to the `updatedSince` field.
+Date can be formatted in MM/DD/YYYY or MM-DD-YYYY.
+Time is optional, but if supplied is formatted HH24:MM:SS.

 #### Other Fields In Reponse

 The fields below are also part of the response (if not null), but cannot currently be used as query parameters.